Temiloluwa/sagemaker_auto_mpg/README.md

-# An Introduction to ML Model development using Sagemaker
+# A Practical Introduction to Amazon SageMaker Python SDK

 This repo provides a quick introduction to developing ML models in Sagemaker with the Sagemaker Python SDK.

+## Solution
+This is a regression task on the [AutoMPG](https://archive.ics.uci.edu/ml/datasets/auto+mpg) dataset from the UCI Machine Learning repository.

 The solution developed covers the following Sagemaker Features
 1. Sagemaker Preprocessing Jobs
 2. Sagemaker Training Jobs